The Assembly’s rules and procedures were agreed at the inaugural meeting and were as follows:

 4. Steering Group

 A Steering Group shall be established to support the Assembly in the efficient and effective discharge of its role and functions.
 In practice, the Group shall assist with planning and operational issues associated with the work programme.
-The Steering Group shall consist of the Chairperson and a sample of the members (need to consider how these would be selected and if they would rotate) and such other representatives as the Assembly sees fit.
+The Steering Group shall consist of the Chairperson and a sample of the members and such other representatives as the Assembly sees fit.

 5. Protection of Members’ Privacy